 - Spoofed links/web pages, such as links that appear to go to a legitimate website but by hovering your mouse over the link, you see they actually point to a different (and malicious) web page.

 You are your best resource to prevent becoming a victim of phishing.
 Here are some general best practices:

 - Keep logon information private and secure.
 NEVER provide these details to others, especially via email.

 - Choose passwords that contain a mix of upper- and lowercase letters, numbers and special characters.

 - Never open attachments or click on links that you aren’t expecting.
 Hover your mouse (without clicking) over links to verify the URL matches the text in the email link.
 If a message appears to come from someone you know, phone that person directly and ask if they sent you the message/file.

 - Verify the “From” address matches the sender.

 - Only logon to secure web sites.
 These are sites that begin with “https://” and should show an icon of a closed lock in the address bar.
 Always logon to your accounts by typing the URL directly into your browser.
 Links in phishing messages will often take you to a spoofed web page that looks like the real one.

 - Regularly clear your browser cache and cookies.
-Refer to your browser’s help menu/documentation or contact the Service Desk for assistance with this.
+Refer to your browser’s help menu/documentation or contact the IT service desk for assistance with this.

-If you are unsure of the legitimacy of an email or if you have replied to a phish by providing your logon details, clicked on any of the provided links or downloaded an attachment in one of these messages, please contact the IT Service Desk as soon as possible for further assistance.
-You can reach the Service Desk by calling 314-246-5995 or toll-free at 1-866-435-7270.
+If you are unsure of the legitimacy of an email or if you have replied to a phish by providing your logon details, clicked on any of the provided links or downloaded an attachment in one of these messages, please contact the IT service desk as soon as possible for further assistance.
+You can reach the service desk by calling 314-246-5995 or toll-free at 866-435-7270.
 You can also reach the Service Desk via email at firstname.lastname@example.org.